“Today’s Kids are Wildlife’s Future for Tomorrow”TM

 The Ocean Isle Beach Sea Turtle Protection Organization will provide, through appropriate management activities and education, a safe and protected environment for all sea turtles that frequent the island of Ocean Isle Beach.

-Jim and Deb Boyce, Island Coordinators are licensed by the North Carolina Wildlife Commission, and Assistant Island Coordinator Deb Allen work with a team of approximately 100 volunteer Field Scientists in a year-round effort to protect sea turtles.
+Deb and Fulton Allen, Island Coordinators are licensed by the North Carolina Wildlife Commission, work with a team of approximately 100 volunteer Field Scientists in a year-round effort to protect sea turtles.
 Volunteers are trained to be Field Scientists and are especially active between May and late September, when female sea turtles dig their nests and lay their eggs.
 In addition to identifying and marking nests on Ocean Isle Beach, we also protect hatchlings from predators, transport sick and injured sea turtles to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center at Topsail Island, and educate the public about these amazing creatures.